Archives for 2011

 Airing annually on ABC, Santa Claus is Comin’ to Town tells the story of how Kris Kringle became Santa Claus and how many favorite Christmas traditions came to be.
 It is one of the longest running holiday specials of all time and since its debut in 1970, millions of families have tuned in, making it a top-rated TV special year after year.
 For more information, visit http://www.facebook.com/pages/Santa-Claus-is-Comin-to-Town/158758690825703

-Disclosure: We were given the game to review and they will be shipping one game out to a lucky winner.
+Disclosure: We were given the game to review.
 Merry Christmas!

 Earlier this week Little A and I were finally done moving in from the hotel to the apartment but we were bored.
 Currently we have no cable, no furniture, a bare Christmas tree and no internet.
 So when he asked if we could go to our Christmas tree shopping, see Collective Bias had asked us if we’d do a tree trimming shop at Kmart, I figured it would be the perfect time.
 It was cold outside, it’s been off and on raining for the past few days and dips down to the 20-40s which I hear is not normal or this time of year since there is no snow on the ground.
 We bundled up anyways and loaded into the car to drive around the corner.
 Yes, Kmart is really that close to my house which works for my husband since he catches the bus there.